MicrosoftDocs/well-architected/well-architected/performance-efficiency/prioritize-critical-flows.md

 ### Identify critical flows

-With the flows identified and performance data, you can begin prioritizing the flows.
-Prioritizing flows involves evaluating the performance impact of each flow and its over all criticality.
+With the flows identified and performance data in hand, you can begin ranking all the flows and identifying all critical flows.
+Identifying critical flows involves evaluating the performance impact of each flow and its over all criticality.
 Effective flow prioritization ensures that the most important flows receive the resources needed before less critical flows.
 It's a fundamental strategy for improving performance efficiency.
 To prioritize flows in your application, consider these steps:

 - *Identify business impact*: Begin by evaluating the significance of each flow in your workload.
 Consider alignment with business goals, user impact, and the consequences of poor performance.
 For example, a free tier might receive more traffic than a paid tier, but the paid tier might be more critical to your business objectives.